-The Marathon Classic has contributed $9.8 million to 170 northwest Ohio and southeast Michigan children's charities since the tournament began in 1984.
+The Marathon Classic has contributed $10.3 million to 170 northwest Ohio and southeast Michigan children's charities since the tournament began in 1984.
 We appreciate the great support received each year from area businesses and the thousands of spectators in attendance.
-The 2017 Marathon Classic Charities have been selected to receive donations from the tournament proceeds.
-Please see below for the complete list of the 2017 tournament children’s charities.
+Please see below for the complete list of the benefitting charities for 2018.

 Two charities that are core recipients each year from the event’s proceeds are the Ronald McDonald House Charities and the Jamie Farr Scholarship Fund administered by the Toledo Community Foundation.